 - Bare Your Midriff: Mio's dress has an opening on the center that exposes her navel.

-- The Computer Is a Cheating Bastard: An invoked version.
+- The Computer Is a Cheating Bastard: Invoked.
 In the campaign battle to obtain her, she gives herself 9999 HP (shown as ?
 HP) by fiddling with the game's rules.
 She was indeed shown to be able to override Tomomo's rules by creating RoPoChi.
-It also displays the differences in personalities between her and Tomomo.
-Tomomo will at least be subtle about making herself as challenging as possible (by giving herself better rolls), while Mio is unable to do anything with subtlety.
+It also displays the differences in personalities between her and Tomomo; Tomomo will at least be subtle about making herself as challenging as possible (by giving herself better rolls), while Mio is unable to do anything with subtlety.

-- I Just Want to Have Friends: Implied as one of the reasons she decided to mess with the world of 100% Orange Juice, as she expresses outrage that Tomomo used the magical powers Mio gave her to make a board game world rather than hang out with her.
+- I Just Want to Have Friends: This is implied to be one of the reasons she decided to mess with the world of 100% Orange Juice, as she expresses outrage that Tomomo used the magical powers Mio gave her to make a board game world rather than hang out with her.

 - The Man Behind the Man: She's the one who has given Tomomo her powers.